Can You Trust Guardio To Keep You Safe Online?

 Guardio offers several types of phishing protection, from blocking phishing websites that try to extract your information to filtering out phishing attempts from your emails and text messages.
 The service scans messages from unknown and unsaved senders — flagging suspicious emails and sending suspicious texts to junk mail.

 What you need to know: Guardio's phishing protection does well in complementing the built-in security on most email and text message systems, but it won't work for everyone.
-For example, Guardio's text message filter currently only works on iOS devices, and email security only works for Gmail [*].
+For example, Guardio's text message filter currently only works on iOS devices, and email security only works for Gmail.

-Data breach notifications
+Data leak notifications

-When a leak is detected, Guardio sends details that include what was leaked, where, and when.
+When a leak is detected, Guardio sends details of the breach, including what was leaked — for example, your name, phone number, passwords, credit card information, and other personal data.
 It also provides some advice on how to handle the leak.
-While Guardio's premium service does this automatically, the free version includes a manual security scan feature to identify data leaks.

 Identity theft insurance